encode/django-rest-framework/docs/api-guide/authentication.md

 * If authentication is not attempted, return `None`.
 Any other authentication schemes also in use will still be checked.
 * If authentication is attempted but fails, raise an `Unauthenticated` exception.
 An error response will be returned immediately, without checking any other authentication schemes.

 You *may* also override the `.authentication_header(self, request)` method.
-If implemented, it should return a string that will be used as the value of the `WWW-Authenticate` header in a `HTTP 401 Unauthenticated` response.
+If implemented, it should return a string that will be used as the value of the `WWW-Authenticate` header in a `HTTP 401 Unauthorized` response.

 If the `.authentication_header()` method is not overridden, the authentication scheme will return `HTTP 403 Forbidden` responses when an unauthenticated request is denied access.